Spreadsheet.com allows you to convert existing Select and Multiselect cells or columns to corresponding values in linked worksheets.

 Using the Select and Multiselect data type allows you to limit or autofill the values your users can put into a cell.
-Sometimes though, you may wish to fill the select options with values from another worksheet.
-Or, perhaps, you want users to select from options that will link to additional information.
-For these situations, you need the Related row data type.
-Spreadsheet.com also allows you to easily convert existing Select and Multiselect cells or columns to corresponding values in linked worksheets.
+Sometimes, you may want to fill the select options with values from another worksheet.
+Or maybe you want users to select from options that will link to additional information, or use lookups and rollups in adjacent columns.
+For these situations, you can use the Related row data type.
+Spreadsheet.com allows you to easily convert existing Select and Multiselect cells or columns to corresponding values in linked worksheets.

-Also, for Spreadsheet.com to automatically match values, the options in your select or multiselect lists must match values in the primary column of the linked worksheet.
+For Spreadsheet.com to automatically match values, the options in your Select or Multiselect lists must match values in the primary column of the related worksheet.